mrocklin/slides/aospy-2016.md

 ### Final Thoughts

-*   Are distributed arrays useful to this community?
+*   How do we make distributed arrays more accessible?
 *   Are non-array workloads useful to this community?
-*   I want more public use cases of Dask.array through XArray.
-It's hard to get funding for arrays without this
-*   Q: How else can I help?
+*   How else can I help?

+### Collaboration Points

+*   Deploy distributed dask.arrays on datasets
+*   Deploy dask.distributed on job schedulers (SGE, SLURM, LSF, ...)
+*   Special case formats
+*   ND-locality compression
+*   Government money running out, harder to do free work
+*   Please publish examples, make me aware of papers